 A. aphronêsis – Twisted and Extreme Application of Practical Wisdom

-The faking skeptic will trumpet loudly and often about the scientific method and peer review, but somehow will never seem to be able to recount them, or cite examples of their application.
-The faking skeptic will speak often of ‘proof,’ deny sponsors access to science, and incorrectly cite that denial of access to peer review is indeed – peer review.
-You will find them endlessly pounding on theology as evil, its evisceration standing as de facto proof of their own beliefs.
-Vehement skeptics tend to be young and only academically trained to a great degree – their ‘skepticism’ easing most of the time as they gain life experience.
+Twisted, extreme, ill timed, misconstrued, obtuse or misapplied wisdom, sometimes even considered correct under different contexts of usage – which allow an agenda holder to put on a display of pretend science, rationality and skepticism.
+The faking skeptic will trumpet loudly and often about the scientific method, evidence, facts, ‘skepticism’ or peer review, but somehow will never seem to be able to apply those principles, nor cite accurate examples of their application.
+The faking skeptic will speak often of ‘demanding proof,’ deny sponsors access to challenge ideas or fiat science, and incorrectly cite that denial of access to peer review is indeed – peer review.
+You will find them endlessly spouting incorrect phrases like ‘the burden of proof resides on the claimant’; its symbolic evisceration standing as de facto proof of their own beliefs.
+Vehement skeptics tend to be young and only academically/socially trained to a great degree – their ‘skepticism’ easing most of the time as they gain life experience.

 ‘Proof’ is the hallmark of religion.